Her face in the mirror looked bloodhound ugly atop the fit frame, like the cartoon

 always the warp.

 *In recent weeks, I've encountered a few women who have stunning facial features and anorexic bodies.
 These women have reminded me of my state of mind and opinion of myself when I was anorexic/exercise bulimic during college.
-Warp is written for every human being who has ever been deprived spiritual support and emotional nourishment, which is inclusive of physical needs.
+Warp is written for every human being who has ever been deprived spiritual support and emotional nourishment inclusive of physical needs.